Mahmoud12501/QR-code-component/README.md

 ![Design preview for the QR code component coding challenge](./design/desktop-preview.jpg)

 ## Welcome! 👋
+ " QR code component " challenge from Frontend Mentor.
+In this challenge, HTML and CSS were used to create a responsive and accessible QR code component  component.
 ### Semantic Elements
 Semantic HTML elements were used to structure the content and provide meaningful information to assistive technologies and search engines.
 This improves the accessibility and maintainability of the code.